-RAKEZ strengthens business ties with Canada during successful roadshow
+RAKEZ Strengthens Business Ties With Canada During Successful Roadshow

-(MENAFN- Rakez) Ras Al Khaimah, 21 October 2024: Ras Al Khaimah Economic Zone (RAKEZ) continues to build on its position as a premier destination for global investment, following a successful week-long roadshow across Canada.
+Ras Al Khaimah Economic Zone (RAKEZ ) continues to build on its position as a premier destination for global investment, following a successful week-long roadshow across Canada.
 The initiative engaged Canadian businesses, showcasing the wide range of investment opportunities and strategic advantages that make Ras Al Khaimah a leading gateway for business expansion into the Middle East, North Africa (MENA), and beyond.

 Throughout the roadshow, RAKEZ conducted numerous B2B meetings with Canadian companies looking to capitalise on Ras Al Khaimah's cost-efficient and low-tax business environment, as well as easy access to emerging markets in the MENA region.
 Given that the UAE was ranked as one of the leading destinations for Canadian exports in the MENA region in 2023, these meetings emphasised how establishing a presence in Ras Al Khaimah provides Canadian businesses with a strategic foothold to expand their operations and tap into new, growing markets.